Where to get a free Thanksgiving meal in Tampa Bay

 Metropolitan Ministries will provide both Thanksgiving and Christmas meals to those in need this holiday season.
 Those in need of assistance can register online at metromin.org/holiday-centeral.
 The organization has 25 meal locations throughout Tampa Bay, and one family support center on 3214 US Highway 19 North in Holiday It’s also accepting donations at its Holiday Tent, which is at the same location.
 The Holiday Tent is open Monday through Saturday from 8:30 a.m. to 5 p.m. and on Sunday from 11 a.m. to 5 p.m.

-This list is being updated.
+This list will be updated.
 If you know of a business or organization offering free Thanksgiving meals, email news@wfla.com.